Formatted output

 ~Nt

 defines a location where padding can be inserted.
 Required padding between two consecutive column boundaries will be evenly distributed among all ~t’s between these boundaries (or just before the right column boundary, if no ~t’s are present).
-If N is given, it is takes as the character code to be used for the padding character (default is space).
+If N is given, it is taken as the character code to be used for the padding character (default is space).

 Examples